 The following graph also supports the claim that the safest driving age group is those aged between 60 and 69, which may surprise many people.

-It is unclear why those in their 60s appear to be the safest drivers, although it may have something to do with experience, confidence and general health.
-While there are exceptions to the rule, insurance premiums will typically rise for drivers after 70 years of age.
+It is unclear why those in their 60s appear to be the safest drivers, although it may have something to do with driving experience, confidence and general health.
+While there are exceptions to the rule, insurance premiums will typically rise for policyholders after 70 years of age.

 Is there a tipping point for the cost of car insurance?

-It is easy to fall into the trap of automatically assuming that everybody will appreciate the safety record of those in their 60s.
+It is easy to fall into the trap of automatically assuming that everybody will appreciate the safe driving record of those in their 60s.
 Unfortunately, this is not always the case.
-You may find that none specialist insurance companies will offer higher premiums for older drivers because this is not their primary market.
+You may find that non-specialist insurance companies will offer higher premiums for older drivers because this is not their primary market.
 Consequently, it is essential to shop around and look at the many insurance companies now offering specialist car insurance for older drivers.

 Equality laws mean it is now illegal to charge different insurance rates for males and females where all other issues are equal.
 Therefore, the infamous concept of charging male drivers more than their female counterparts, based on perceived gender risk, is no more.

 Does age make a difference to your car insurance premiums?

 While it is illegal to discriminate against somebody due to their age, there are several factors to consider as we grow older.
 While these issues are generalisations, there are numerous exceptions to the rule, but many of us will recognise some of these issues: